UoB-HPC/SimEng/docs/sphinx/index.rst

 Features
 --------

 Currently, SimEng targets the Armv9.2-a ISA with support for the SVE, SVE2, and SME extensions as well as RISC-V rv64ima.
 SimEng has the ability to model up to out-of-order, superscalar, single-core processors, and to emulate a subset of Linux system-calls.
 It supports statically compiled C and Fortran binaries that run on real hardware, with additional support for single-threaded OpenMP binaries too.
-SimEng currently models memory as an infinite L1 cache, i.e. it assumes that all loads and stores hit the L1 cache; a future release will add a proper memory hierarchy model (see the discussion about SST below).
+Internally, SimEng currently models memory as an infinite L1 cache, i.e. it assumes that all loads and stores hit the L1 cache.
+However, we have a tested integration with the `Structural Simulation Toolkit <http://sst-simulator.org/>`_ (SST) allowing for a full memory model to be simulated; more information can be found in the :doc:`SST Integration section <sst/index>`.

 The main component provided by the simulator is a discrete processor core model, shown in diagrammatic form below.
 This model accepts a clock signal and supports a memory access interface.
 A single YAML format configuration file can be passed to the simulation to specify models of existing microarchitectures, such as Marvell's ThunderX2 or Fujitsu's A64fx, or to model hypothetical core designs.